ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the illusion of "hustle culture success"
+   - Exploring productivity as a personality disorder
    - Finding the satirical angle
    - Making it relatable and timeless